 NIA team in Pune to take over Koregaon-Bhima case probe

-A National Investigation Agency (NIA) team arrived in the city on Monday and began the process of taking over probe into the Koregaon-Bhima-Elgar Parishad case, police officials said here.
+A National Investigation Agency (NIA) team arrived in the city on Monday and started the process of formally taking over probe into the Koregaon-Bhima- Elgar Parishad case, police officials said here.
 The three-member team of the central agency landed on Monday morning and later met officials of the city police handling the sensitive case, which has triggered a new round of war of words between ruling and opposition parties in Maharashtra, the sources said.

 Maharashtra Home Minister Anil Deshmukh had on Friday night condemned the Centre's decision to transfer the case to the NIA without consent of the state government.
 The NCP minister had termed the move as unconstitutional.
 The opposition BJP, however, welcomed the move.